dpasca/portfolio/README.md

 I was the sole developer on this project.
 The main tasks were:

-- Setting up an multi-platform UI infrastrcture with Dear ImGui and GLFW
+- Setting up an multi-platform UI infrastructure with Dear ImGui and GLFW
 - Implementation and use of OpenEXR and OpenColorIO
 - Image compositing with alpha blending and resampling
 - UI to manage EXR layers and masks